A PERSONALIZED APPROACH

 We incorporate research and evidence-based inquiry and decision making approaches in the classroom that will support students’ success in both of these critical areas.

-No child ever goes unseen in a classroom at Blyth Academy, and our families can be confident that their child is getting personalized academic support and care.
-This is our promise and we expect to be held accountable to it.
+No child ever goes unseen in a classroom at Blyth Academy.
+Our families can be confident that their child is getting personalized academic support and care.
+This is our promise and we expect to be held accountable for it.

 Regular attention to wisdom on nutrition, wellness, and exercise is a key part of this.
 Our class sizes ensure that each one of our students feels heard and valued every day and in every class.
 This is no usual claim or familiar ambition: it is critical to what we offer and do.

-We offer concrete models to students on HOW to study, rather than merely telling them TO study; how to organize and be productive with their time; how to manage and prioritize tasks and goals; and how to maintain calm on even the toughest days.
+We offer concrete models to students on HOW to study, rather than merely telling them TO study.
+We teach students how to organize and be productive with their time; how to manage and prioritize tasks and goals; and how to maintain calm on even the toughest days.

 When our Middle Years students progress to high school within Blyth Academy or beyond, they will do so with a positive and assured sense of self: identified interests, healthy habits, academic rigour, and an emotional awareness substantially founded.